-If you’re NOT out there – building your online presence, and positioning your unique ROI (Return on Investment) and good-fit qualities in front of recruiters and your target employers – consider yourself invisible to the very people who can help you achieve your career goals.
+If you’re NOT out there – building your personal brand online, and positioning your unique ROI (Return on Investment) and good-fit qualities in front of recruiters and your target employers – consider yourself invisible to the very people who can help you achieve your career goals.

 Your goal should be to continuously build diverse online content about yourself, to provide those assessing you with plenty of information supporting your brand.